KaiLee2588/KaiLee2588/README.md

 ### Hi there 👋

 A EE grad student studying in Cyber Security and Networking.
 Always learning to code C & Python.

-Currently working on 5G security reasearch.
+Currently working on field in 5G, Cyber Security, Industrial Networking.

-Former StreamElements community translator(Trad.Ch)
+Former StreamElements community translator(Trad.Ch).
+Like to tranlate stuffs on the Internet to help others. 😄

 <!--
 **KaiLee2588/KaiLee2588** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.